 Watch Footage from Motorhead’s Last Concert

 The concert, which took place Dec.
-11 in Berlin, found the band running through a 16-song set that blended fan favorites like "Bomber," "Stay Clean" and "Metropolis" with newer numbers like "When the Sky Comes Looking for You" – a track from Motörhead's most recent studio LP, this year's Bad Magic.
-The final number of the encore, which you can watch above, was the classic title track from 1979's Overkill.
+11 in Berlin, found the band running through a 16-song set that blended fan favorites like "Bomber" (embedded above), "Stay Clean" and "Metropolis" with newer numbers like "When the Sky Comes Looking for You" – a track from Motörhead's most recent studio LP, this year's Bad Magic.
+The final number of the encore was the classic title track from 1979's Overkill.